Environment

 in some areas.

-key precursors to significant ozone depletion, exist widely over the continent.
+Clouds (PSCs), the key precursors to significant ozone depletion, exist widely

-below 100 DU.
-The ozone hole grew rapidly and peaked in size at around 28
+areas registering below 100 DU.
+The ozone hole grew rapidly and peaked in size

-million square kilometres (roughly twice the size of Antarctica) in mid
+at around 28 million square kilometres (roughly twice the size of Antarctica) in

 early September, but the maximum size only equalled the all time record.
 Ozone